screen actors guild awards get political as actors deliver message to trump | read | i-D

 — SAG Awards® (@SAGawards) January 30, 2017

-Meanwhile, the entire cast of Best Ensemble in a Drama Series winner Stranger Things took to the stage as David Harbour, who plays Chief Jim Hopper, delivered a passionate speech.
+Meanwhile, the entire cast of best ensemble in a drama series winner Stranger Things took to the stage as David Harbour, who plays Chief Jim Hopper, delivered a passionate speech.
 "As we act in the continuing narrative of Stranger Things, we 1983 Midwesterners will repel bullies," he said.
 "We will shelter freaks and outcasts, those who have no home.
 We will get past the lies.
 We will hunt monsters!
-And when we are at a loss amidst the hypocrisy and the casual violence of certain individuals and institutions, we will, as per Chief Hopper, punch some people in the face when they seek to destroy the weak and the disenfranchised and the marginalized!
+And when we are at a loss amidst the hypocrisy and the casual violence of certain individuals and institutions, we will, as per Chief Hopper, punch some people in the face when they seek to destroy the weak and the disenfranchised and the marginalised!
 And we will do it all with soul, with heart, and with joy.
 We thank you for this responsibility."

 We Will.
 We Will.
 We Will.